Badsha1996/doclin-note-generator/readme.md

 - Next-themes - Provides straightforward and seamless theme switching ability for React JS

 - Sonner - Designed to provide visually appealing and customizable toast component i.e. a brief non-disruptive temporary message

+-Shadcn -  A collection of reusable React components used to build web application or to create own component library

+-TailwindCSS - A revolutionary framework that helps to customise HTML element without leaving the current html file

+-CLSX - A faster and smaller replacement for classname module that are based on certain conditions